alecthomas/kingpin/README.md

 - Added `Terminate()` function to override the termination function.
 - Added `UsageForContextWithTemplate()` for printing usage via a custom template.
 - Added `UsageTemplate()` for overriding the default template to use.
 Two templates are included:
-    1. `UsageTemplate` - default template.
+    1. `DefaultUsageTemplate` - default template.
     2. `CompactUsageTemplate` - compact command template for larger applications.

 ## Versions